Start a conversation

 All you need to know for visiting Huacachina, Peru’s Desert Oasis

-Huacachina is South America´s only desert oasis that’s built around a serene desert lake.
+Huacachina is South America´s only desert oasis that’s built around a serene lake.
 It has a permanent population of just 100 people.
 It´s located at the end of the Atacama Desert and forms part of the Pacific Coastal Desert of Peru.
 The name is in Quechua meaning hidden lagoon.
 Situated in the Ica region, the famous desert oasis is a short 5km/3 miles from the center of Ica and a 5-hour drive from Lima.
 This must-see destination is made of massive sand dunes and a picturesque lagoon in its center.
 Huacachina is packed with adrenalin pumping adventure sports like sandboarding and dune bugging.

-Why is Huacachina a must do destination?
+Why is Huacachina a must see destination?

 SANDBOARDING AND DUNE BUGGYING:

-Here, you can ride up the incredible sand dunes in dune buggies, and experience the best sandboarding in Peru.
+Ride up the incredible sand dunes in dune buggies, and experience the best sandboarding in Peru.
 The dunes get as high as 500m/ 1600 ft.
 Recommended time to do the tour is in the afternoon, when the desert heat cools and you can enjoy amazing sunset views from the top of the dunes while indulging on some Pisco.

 ICA VINEYARD: